Logiqx/gps-wizard/docs/ideas/courses/README.md

 #### Speed Accuracy

 The GNSS chipset within a receiver also calculate Speed Over Ground (SOG) but it does not calculate this by measuring the distances between points.
-The GNSS signals are subject to the same Doppler effect that causes the pitch of a police siren or racing car to change, depending on whether it is getting closer or farther away.
+The GNSS signals are subject to the same Doppler effect that causes the pitch of a police siren or sound of a racing car to change, depending on whether it is getting closer or farther away.
 GNSS receivers constantly monitor the Doppler shift (change in carrier frequency) whilst acquiring and tracking the signals, but this information provides an additional benefit.
 The Doppler shifts themselves can be used to calculate the speed of the receiver!

 The benefit of the Doppler-derived speeds is that they are immune to the majority of error sources that affect positional accuracy.
 This is why websites such as GPS-Speedsurfing have been using Doppler-derived speeds for their rankings for almost 20 years.
 Generally speaking, errors in the Doppler-derived speeds are an order of magnitude lower than the errors in position-derived speeds.
 However, GNSS chipsets from some manufacturers (including u-blox) may also use an approach called carrier-smoothing which improves the pseudo-range measurements and thus positional accuracy.